 ADHD in Elementary School Kids

-He may also have more trouble than other kids his age with:
+They may also have more trouble than other kids their age with:

 - Taking turns